shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Immediate

-- Microsite with a list of features on index.
 - Responsive Design for side-by-side browser windows and Tablets.
 - Add User Profile component in Direct Message "channel name" section.